SherylHohman/workout-tracker/README.md

 		https://github.com/JakeSidSmith/react-fastclick
 	Instantly make your desktop / hybrid apps more responsive on touch devices.

+	Popper
+		For tooltips, drop-downs, etc to always remain within the screen view.
+It will pop to a different location trying to keep the entire pop-over content within view.

 	Storybook
 		Might be interesting to use Storybook to build/test UI.
 		GitHub, Airbnb, and Stripe all use it, so maybe useful skill. https://storybook.js.org/docs/react/get-started/conclusion
-		But looks too involved for right now.
+		But looks too involved for my small project.

 prev (last updated week or so ago):